 While we’re at it, let’s celebrate the many-faceted ways in which God creates a family—like pieces in a stained-glass window coming together to bring beauty to our worship and community.

 The can also be said of same-sex couples who are seeking acceptance in a congregational setting.
 All congregations are supposed to be welcoming, but there’s a difference between lip-service and genuine acceptance and hospitality.
-Eight years ago the ELCA Churchwide Assembly voted in support of LGBTQIA folks both as rostered leaders and members within the church body, yet how many of our congregations make a point of posting visible signs of welcome to this community?
+More than 10 years ago the ELCA Churchwide Assembly voted in support of LGBTQIA folks both as rostered leaders and members within the church body, yet how many of our congregations make a point of posting visible signs of welcome to this community?
 Better yet, how many congregations are willing to have a Pride Sunday in addition to Mother’s and Father’s Day celebrations?

 So many people have gifts to bring to the table and yet our practices implicitly (and sometimes explicitly) tell them to try the church down the street.
 The first steps are small but crucial—let’s admit that parents aren’t perfect and that families are flawed and in need of healing.
 While we’re at it, let’s celebrate the many-faceted ways in which God creates a family—like pieces in a stained-glass window coming together to bring beauty to our worship and community.